-2. Related Work
+2 Related Work

 HMMs are a powerful tool for modeling processes that involve temporal sequences, and have been successfully used in applications involving speech and sound.
-Recently, they have been used for activity understanding, showing a significant potential for use in activity modeling and intent inference.
-In particular, the HMM approach has been used mostly in manipulation tasks, which lend themselves naturally to segmentation in relevant task stages, with clear discrete end-states (e.g. object-on-table, object-in-hand).
-Representative examples include learning to use a spatula and a pan, learning peg-in-the-hole assembly tasks, learning the trajectory of a 7DOF robotic arm, and sequences of trajectories.
+Recently, HMMs have been used for activity understanding, showing a significant potential for their use in activity modeling and inferring intent.
+In particular, the HMM approach has been used mostly in manipulation tasks, which lend themselves naturally to segmentation in relevant task stages, with clear discrete end-states (e.g., object-on-table, object-in-hand, etc.).
+Representative examples include learning to use a spatula and a pan [5], learning peg-in-the-hole assembly tasks [6], learning trajectory of a 7-DOF robotic arm [7], and sequences of trajectories [8].
 In such training scenarios, the robot learns the transition probabilities between these states by observing the demonstration of the task performed by a human.
-The discrete states are linked to robot actions (e.g. grasp, drop), which combined with the learned HMM allow the robot to reproduce the demonstrated task.
+The discrete states are linked to robot actions (e.g., grasp, drop, etc.), which combined with the learned HMM allow the robot to reproduce the demonstrated task.
 While some of the existing approaches allude to the potential of using HMMs to learn the user's intentions, these systems fall short of this goal: the approach allows detecting that some goal has been achieved only after observing its occurrence.
 However, for tight collaborative scenarios or for detection of potentially threatening situations, it is of particular importance to detect the intentions before the goals of the actions have actually been achieved.
-In the context of using HMMs for activity recognition, several approaches have addressed the problem of gesture recognition, with the purpose of easily controlling the actions of a mobile robot, and robot behavior recognition, with application to the robot soccer domain.
+In the context of using HMMs for activity recognition, several approaches have addressed the problem of gesture recognition [9], with the purpose of easily controlling the actions of a mobile robot, and robot behavior recognition [10], with application to the robot soccer domain.
 However, these systems require that an entire sequence of actions be completed before the activity can be recognized.

 An application of HMMs that is closer to our work is that of detecting abnormal activity.
-The methods used to achieve this goal typically rely on detecting inconsistencies between the observed activity and a set of pre-existing activity models.11-13 While this approach is useful in detecting deviations from expected activity patterns, it does not provide information regarding the intent of the observed actions.
+The methods used to achieve this goal typically rely on detecting inconsistencies between the observed activity and a set of pre-existing activity models [11][12][13].
+While this approach is useful in detecting deviations from expected activity patterns, it does not provide information regarding the intent of the observed actions.

-Intent recognition has also been addressed from the perspective of intent inference and plan recognition for collaborative dialog, but these methods use explicit information such as natural language in order to infer intentional goals.
+Intent recognition has also been addressed from the perspective of intent inference and plan recognition for collaborative dialog [14], but these methods use explicit information such as natural language in order to infer intentional goals.
 Our robotic domain relies entirely on implicit cues that come from a robot's sensory capabilities, and thus requires different mechanisms for detecting intent.